 - Up to $300 for travel to conferences within 300 miles of Iowa City.

-The award will be claimed directly by you, the applicant, as a mailed check or direct deposit.
+The award will be claimed directly by you, the applicant, via direct deposit.

 To be eligible: